Monday, December 23, 2024

 New nuclear agreements were prepared by Deputy Prime Minister Valery Shmarov, who in July 1993 replaced me as head of the government delegation.
 President Kravchuk explained the reason for the replacement as follows: “Government negotiations on nuclear disarmament have reached a dead end.”
 In other words, I, as the head of the delegation, was removed from the negotiation process due to the fact that I was guided by the parliament’s strategy and not by the Kremlin’s guidelines.

 But not only that.
 The new common argument that Russia and the United States most often used in putting pressure on Ukraine for nuclear disarmament was the thesis of reducing nuclear threats to the world.
 Therefore, at the instigation of Russia, the United States also agreed not only with the transfer to Moscow of all nuclear weapons of Ukraine instead of their destruction, as required by the decision of the Ukrainian parliament, but also with the proposal that a nuclear-free Ukraine would receive the Budapest Memorandum instead of legal guarantees of its security.
-The National Interest aptly noted that “The Budapest Agreement resembled a diplomatic shell game—weapons were transferred from a weaker state to a stronger one (with imperial pretensions) largely to assuage Russian uncertainty about achieving parity in its nuclear arsenal with respect to to the USA."
+The National Interest aptly noted that "The Budapest Agreement resembled a diplomatic shell game - transferring weapons from a weaker state to a stronger one (and with imperial pretensions) largely to assuage Russian uncertainty about achieving parity in its nuclear arsenal with respect to to the USA."

 As further developments showed, the transfer of nuclear weapons by the Russian Federation to Ukraine led not only to the strengthening of its neo-imperial ambitions, but also to a significant increase in the likelihood of a nuclear apocalypse.
 As you know, the Doomsday Clock was last adjusted on January 23, 2023, with the hands set to 23:58:30.
 That is, one minute 30 seconds before a global catastrophe.